Multi-hop Deep Joint Source-Channel Coding with Deep Hash Distillation for Semantically Aligned Image Recovery: Acknowledgement

 \section{Acknowledgement}

-This work has been supported by the ZENITH Research and Leadership Career Development Fund under Grant ID23.01, the Swedish Foundation for Strategic Research (SSF) under Grant ID24-0087, and the SNS JU project 6G-GOALS under the EU’s Horizon program (Grant Agreement No. 101139232).
+This work has been supported by the ZENITH Research and Leadership Career Development Fund under Grant ID23.01, the Swedish Foundation for Strategic Research (SSF) under Grant ID24-0087, the SNS JU project 6G-GOALS under the EU’s Horizon program (Grant Agreement No. 101139232), and the German Federal Ministry of Research, Technology and Space (BMFTR) 6GEM+ Transfer Hub under Grant 16KIS2412.
 The computations and data handling were enabled by resources provided by the National Supercomputer Centre (NSC), funded by Linköping University.